Halyna Ivashkiv

-Halyna Ivashkiv (Галина Михайлівна Івашків; born 5 March 1955) is a Ukrainian art historian.
+Halyna Ivashkiv (Галина Михайлівна Івашків; born 5 March 1962) is a Ukrainian art historian.
 Wife of Vasyl Ivashkiv.
 Doctor of Arts (2022).
+Full member of the Shevchenko Scientific Society (2025).

 Biography

-Halyna Ivashkiv was born on 5 March 1955, in Tseperiv, now part of Novyi Yarychiv settlement hromada, Lviv Raion, Lviv Oblast, Ukraine.
+Halyna Ivashkiv was born on 5 March 1962, in Tseperiv, now part of Novyi Yarychiv settlement hromada, Lviv Raion, Lviv Oblast, Ukraine.

-She graduated from University of Lviv in 1986.
-From 1982 to 1987, she worked as an excursion guide and research fellow at the Ternopil Oblast Museum; from 1987 to 1992, at the State Museum of Ukrainian Fine Arts in Kyiv.
-In 1992, she began working at the Museum of Ethnography and Crafts of the Institute of Ethnology of the National Academy of Sciences of Ukraine in Lviv, where from 2008 she has held the position of Senior Research Fellow.
-Currently, she is the Head of the Sector "Center for Research of Ukrainian Pottery" of the Folk Art Department of the Institute and the Leading Custodian of the "Folk Ceramics" Fund of the Museum.
-She is a member of the Academic Council of the Institute of Ethnology of the NASU.
+In 1986, she graduated from the History Department of the University of Lviv.
+From 1982 to 1987, she worked as a tour guide and research assistant at the Ternopil Oblast Museum, and from 1987 to 1992, she was a tour guide and senior research assistant at the State Museum of Ukrainian Fine Arts in Kyiv.
+In 1992, she began working as a junior research assistant at the Museum of Ethnography and Crafts of the Institute of Ethnology of the National Academy of Sciences of Ukraine in Lviv, where she worked as a research assistant from 2005 to 2008 and as a senior research assistant from 2008 to 2022.
+From 2022, she has been a leading research associate in the Institute's Department of Folk Art and the leading curator of the Museum's Folk Ceramics collection.
+She is a member of the Academic Council of the Institute of Ethnology of the National Academy of Sciences of Ukraine.

-Her sphere of scientific interests includes: the historical development of pottery on the territory of Ukraine, the decor of Ukrainian folk ceramics, the work of individual masters, and museology.